apprenticeharper/DeDRM_tools/FAQs.md

 Mac Note: If the chmod command fails with a permission error try again using `sudo` before `chmod` - `sudo chmod` [...]

 After restarting the Kindle program any books previously downloaded in KFX format will no longer open.
 You will need to remove them from your device and re-download them.
 All future downloads will use the older Kindle formats instead of KFX although they will continue to be placed in one individual subdirectory per book.
+Note that books soudl be downoad by right-click and 'Download', not by just opening the book.
+Recent (1.25+) versions of Kindle for Mac/PC may convert KF8 files to a new format that is not supported by these tools when the book is opened for reading.

 #### Decrypting KFX
-Thanks to work by several people, the tools can now decrypt KFX format ebooks from Kindle for PC.
+Thanks to work by several people, the tools can now decrypt KFX format ebooks from Kindle for Mac/PC.
 In addition to the DeDRM plugin, calibre users will also need to install jhowell's KFX Input plugin which is available through the standard plugin menu in calibre, or directly from [his plugin thread](https://www.mobileread.com/forums/showthread.php?t=291290) on Mobileread.
-Note that KFX decryption does not work for Kindle for PC/Mac 1.25 and later.

 #### Thanks
 Thanks to jhowell for his investigations into KFX format and the KFX Input plugin.
 Some of these instructions are from [his thread on the subject](https://www.mobileread.com/forums/showthread.php?t=283371) at MobileRead.